 My mom’s story goes that her grandfather bought that sewing machine in the late 1950s to sew underwear for his wife.

 He hadn’t.
 Instead, he told me other stories about my great-grandparents.
 For instance, that they didn’t speak to each other for a few years because of some falling out.
-Still lived together, ate together, slept together, but didn’t talk to each other.
+They lived together, ate together, slept together, but didn’t talk to each other.
 Remarkable, eh?

 But, my uncle said, that story of the sewing machine is entirely possible, as my great-grandmother was indeed “having problems” in her later years.